Electric Vehicles

 EV Charging Costs by State: The Wide Variation

 Your state's electricity rate is the single largest variable in home EV charging cost.
-According to EIA Electric Power Monthly data for 2025, residential rates range from approximately $0.10/kWh in Washington state to $0.35–$0.40/kWh in California and Hawaii.
-That is a 3.5–4x range — meaning the same EV costs dramatically different amounts to operate depending on where you live.
+In EIA Electric Power Monthly March 2026 data, residential rates range from 11.95¢/kWh in North Dakota to 42.23¢/kWh in Hawaii.
+That means the same EV costs dramatically different amounts to operate depending on where you live.

-Cost to add 100 miles of range to a 4 mi/kWh EV, by state electricity rate (2025 EIA data)
+Cost to add 100 miles of range to a 4 mi/kWh EV, by state electricity rate (EIA March 2026 data, before charging losses)

 StateAvg Rate (¢/kWh)Cost per 100 MilesMonthly Cost (1,250 mi)

-Hawaii EV owners at $130/month are paying four times what Washington state drivers pay for the same mileage.
+Hawaii EV owners can pay more than three times what low-rate-state drivers pay for the same mileage.
 This is why blanket "EVs save you money on fuel" statements can mislead.
-In Massachusetts or California with high rates, the fuel savings advantage over gas narrows considerably — though EVs still save money in both states compared to gasoline, even at those electricity prices.
+In Massachusetts or California with high rates, the fuel savings advantage over gas narrows considerably, especially if you also use public DC fast charging.
 Check your state's exact rate using our Kilowatt-Hour Cost by State guide.

 EV Charging vs Gasoline: The Honest Comparison